kairosity/mp3-snapathon/README.md

 To protect against cross site request forgery I used the Flask-WTF module's CSRF protection by adding it globally and by adding a hidden input containing the crsf token in all forms used in the application.

-This protection is particularly important for this application, as it relies on cookie sessions and many of the common CRUD requests do not require passwords.
+This protection is particularly important for this application, as it relies on cookie sessions.

 ## 2. Securing the upload filenames